 This linen has high-absorbent with the least durability.
-So, it is raw for sanitary napkin and reusable diaper.
+So, it’s raw for sanitary napkins and reusable diapers.

 This linen has a soft exterior with a texture-less appearance and close weave.
 So, linen apparel would be high as the product for this linen.

-Flax not only absorbs water well but also release it fast because of its good permeability.
+Flax not only absorbs water well but also releases it fast because of its good permeability.
 Have you ever gotten wet while wearing linen?

-As a result, you will feel relaxed during the summer season & maintain the heat of your body during winter.
+As a result, you’ll feel relaxed during the summer season & maintain the heat of your body during winter.

 Linen owns bacteriological features.
-That means, it is an antiseptic that kills the bacteria & fungus and lessens inflammation.
+That means it’s an antiseptic that kills the bacteria & fungus and lessens inflammation.

 Bast-fibers are great and collected from the inner part of plant bark.
-As a result, they are naturally durable as well as reliable.
+As a result, they’re naturally durable as well as reliable.

 Some other textile fabrics like ramie, rattan, & hemp are also the product of those bast fibers.

-Another worth mentioning feature of this bast fiber is that it is flexible enough but not brittle.
+Another worth mentioning feature of this bast fiber is that it’s flexible enough but not brittle.
 It happens because of the weak nodes of bast that are on the grain lengthwise.

-By linen, only the garments pop out on our minds, but Flax has a vast field to show its diversity.
+By linen fabric, only the garments pop out on our minds, but Flax has a vast field to show its diversity.

 Before you decide to go for perfect bedding, check out the fabric, thread count, & weave.